Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Notations and assumptions

-\textbf{[Aergodic]} is standard in maximum likelihood estimation.
-It ensures that the process forgets the past exponentially fast, which implies that the difference between the log-likelihood $\frac{1}{n} l_n$ and its limit converges to zero with rate $1/n$ in supremum norm.
+The first assumption is standard in maximum likelihood estimation.
+It ensures that the process forgets the past exponentially fast, which implies that the difference between the normalized log-likelihood $\frac{1}{n} l_n$ and its limit converges to zero with rate $1/n$ in supremum norm. \begin{description} \labitem{[Aergodic]}{Aergodic} There exists $\Csigma \geq 1$ such that for all $(K,\pi,\Qbf,\gamma) \in \Sbf_n$,